Transfer data from a PostgreSQL RDS instance to ClickHouse®

 1. Click Modify.

-2. Under Connectivity, expand the Additional configuration section, and then select Publicly accessible.
+2. Under Connectivity, expand the Additional configuration section and select Publicly accessible.

 3. Click Continue.